cknizek/ZynqParrot24/README.md

 The next step for optimizing the DSP slice mappings for ZynqParrot is using Churchroad on `bsg_mul_add_unsigned.sv` and other potentially relevant BaseJump STL files, and placing the compiled output into ZynqParrot.
 This would require Churchroad because currently the bit-width limitations of the DSP48E1 slices are such that they cannot accept inputs larger than 18x25-bits, which is smaller than the bit-width used by the FMA pipe for ZynqParrot.

+Another task that needs to be done is figuring out how to get Lakeroad to succesfully execute on files that have multiple instantiated modules.
+If you look at the example above, in order to get `bsg_mul_add_unsigned.sv` to actually synthesize I needed to re-write the file to directly implement the logic that's otherwise done in `bsg_dff.sv` and `bsg_dff_chain.sv`.
+I honestly am not too sure why Lakeroad fails at the moment on this type of file, but I have some guesses.

 ---

 **Pull Requests**